NYUHackDays/Events/README.md

 Past Events (48 events!)
 ======

+- How does Cyber Security work?
+Hosted by Dev Bootcamp
 - Build a web server and simple twitter application, hosted by Dev Bootcamp
 - Introduction to Unity with Javascript
 - Introduction to Machine Learning with Python